KWYZ: Change to KWYZ

+Money troubles

+Facing a petition to deny its license renewal and a financial crisis, the broadcast license for KWYZ was involuntarily transferred in November 1991 from Prime Time Broadcasting, Inc., to Richard D. Carlson acting as receiver.
+The transfer was approved by the FCC on November 14, 1991.
+In June 1992, receiver Richard D. Carlson reached an agreement to sell this station to Quality Broadcasting Corporation.
+The deal was approved by the FCC on March 29, 1993, and the transaction was consummated on June 28, 1994.

 KWYZ today

 In March 1999, Quality Broadcasting Corporation agreed to sell KWYZ to Jean J. Suh, doing business as Radio Hankook, for a reported price of $480,000.
 The deal was approved by the FCC on April 27, 1999, and the transaction was consummated on August 3, 1999.
 Until this deal was consummated, KWYZ maintained its traditional country music format.
 Suh applied to the FCC in October 2002 to transfer the broadcast license for this station to her company, Radio Hancook, Inc. The transfer was approved by the FCC on November 15, 2002, and the transaction was consummated on December 1, 2003.

-Jean J. Suh worked for five years as an actress as South Korea's Korean Broadcasting System before emigrating to the United States in 1964.
-While studying at Columbia College Hollywood in 1965, Suh began hosting a 30-minute weekly program of music and news in Korean on a Los Angeles radio station.
+Jean J. Suh worked for five years as a radio actress at South Korea's Korean Broadcasting System before emigrating to the United States in 1964.
+While studying at Columbia College Hollywood in 1965, Suh began hosting a 30-minute weekly program of music and news in Korean at a Los Angeles radio station.
 In 1966 the program was extended to one hour per week and in 1967 to two hours each weekday.
 In 1970, Suh and two financial partners launched an independent Korean-language radio station in Los Angeles, the first in the United States.
 Suh purchased KKBY (1450 AM, now KSUH) in 1997 and KWYZ in 1999 to cover the southern and northern halves of the greater Seattle metropolitan area, respectively, as Korean-language "Radio Hankook".

 Controversy

+Hiring practices

+In January 1991, the National Association for the Advancement of Colored People challenged the license renewal of KWYZ and five other Seattle-area radio stations.
+The NAACP claimed each of the stations had "poor minority-hiring records" and were in violation of equal employment opportunity laws.
+The FCC ultimately renewed KWYZ's license on March 29, 1993—just 2 days short of 30 months after the license renewal application was made and then only after the station had gone into receivership and been sold to new owners.